About the SMC Campus Center

 History of the Student Union

 The original Baltimore Student Union building was built in 1960, located in the same place as the current SMC Campus Center.
-The original Baltimore Student Union encompassed two floors of dorm rooms, a large cafeteria, a student organizations office, student financial aid and the student counseling center.
+The original Baltimore Student Union encompassed two floors of dorm rooms, a large cafeteria, a student organizations office, student financial aid, and the student counseling center.

-In the late 1990s, University leaders, former President Dr. David J. Ramsay and Dr. Malinda Orlin, then vice president of Academic Affairs and dean of the Graduate School, began envisioning a new student union that would serve all the students at the University of Maryland, Baltimore and create an environment for interprofessional development and learning all while encompassing a modern recreational facility.
+In the late 1990s, former President Dr. David J. Ramsay and Dr. Malinda Orlin, then vice president of Academic Affairs and dean of the Graduate School, began envisioning a new student union that would serve all the students at the University of Maryland, Baltimore and create an environment for interprofessional development and learning all while encompassing a modern recreational facility.
 In March 2007, the original Baltimore Student Union was demolished and the footprint for the Campus Center began.
-The first steel column of the Campus Center was put in place on Nov.
+The first steel column of the Campus Center was put in place Nov.
 13, 2007.

 The Campus Center construction took place from October 2007 through July 2009.
-During that time, Student Affairs offices were moved to different areas of campus, with some ending up at the Pine Street Station.
+During that time, the Student Affairs offices were moved to different areas of campus, with some ending up at the Pine Street Station.

-In September 2008, the old Pratt Athletic Facility was closed, emptied, and ready for renovation.
-Renovating the Pratt Gym and updating the elevators inside the Pratt Garage were a big component of the Campus Center project.
+In September 2008, the old Pratt Athletic Facility was closed, emptied, and readied for renovation.
+Renovating the Pratt Gym and updating the elevators inside Pratt Garage were a big component of the Campus Center project.
 The Pratt Gym is now connected to the Campus Center and only accessible through the Campus Center.

 Fun Facts about the Campus Center

-• During a typical month of construction, about 29,000 man hours were expended
+• During a typical month of construction, about 29,000 man hours were expended.

-• Total recycled materials: 502.69 tons (the weight of 83.5 African elephants!)
+• Total recycled materials was 502.69 tons (the weight of 83.5 African elephants!).

 • Metals — 188.8